-Indel Money partners with IndusInd Bank for India's first conventional gold loan co-lending partnership | Business
+Indel Money Partners with IndusInd Bank for India's First Conventional Gold Loan Co-lending Partnership | Business

-Indel Money, a non-banking finance company (NBFC) pioneering in gold loans, has entered into a first-of-its-kind conventional gold loan co-lending partnership with IndusInd Bank to offer gold loans at competitive rates to a bigger and diverse segment of borrowers.
+Mumbai, Maharashtra, India NewsVoir Indel Money, a non-banking finance company NBFC pioneering in gold loans, has entered into a first-of-its-kind conventional gold loan co-lending partnership with IndusInd Bank to offer gold loans at competitive rates to a bigger and diverse segment of borrowers.

 - Country: